mkavana/docs/_posts/05-workflow/2020-06-01-terminology.md

 ![Diagram of how a single git branch relates to master](../assets/images/05-workflow/terminology/02-single-branch.png)

-Services like GitHub and Azure Repos make it possible to share and combine the work of many contributors, from across multiple branches and local repos, into the master branch of a single remote repo.
+Services like GitHub and Azure DevOps make it possible to share and combine the work of many contributors, from across multiple branches and local repos, into the master branch of a single remote repo.

 ![Diagram of how multiple git branch are merged into master](../assets/images/05-workflow/terminology/03-multi-branch.png)